Care for your children long after your passing

 Valuable tools for Estate Planning

 Establishing a Trust in your Will can be beneficial for lessening Inheritance Tax (IHT) and ensuring that children are not disinherited by changes to marital status.

 Trusts can be written to come into force immediately, or can be effected upon your death if written into your Will.
-They can vary from being a simple clause in a Will that protects assets for a child until they reach a certain age, to a more complex Trust that cares for a disabled child who is unlikely to be able to manage their own affairs.
+They can vary from being a simple clause in a Will that protects assets for a child until they reach a certain age, to a more complex Trust that cares for a disabled child who may not be able to manage their own affairs.

 Lifetime Interest Trusts